nahuelhds/diffnews/static/README.md

 > **Important:** do not touch the content of any of these files

-This folder is where all the feeds and articles are pushed from the GitHub Action workflow.
+This folder is where all the feedConfigs and articles are pushed from the GitHub Action workflow.